Oromo translators working for Zännäb

 4.3 Notes

 Aläqa Zännäb passed away in October 1876.
-“Gäbra Maryam” does not appear to have mentioned in writing afterwards.
+“Gäbra Maryam” does not appear to have been mentioned in writing afterward.

 Further reading